 Why Kerala Has the World's Richest Ghost Tradition

 The Western Ghats sealed Kerala off from much of the Indian subcontinent for long stretches of history, allowing local belief systems to develop with unusual independence and internal logic.
-The landscape itself — monsoon-flooded rivers, dense forests, sacred groves called kavus, a 590-km coastline — created an environment where the boundary between the known and unknown world felt genuinely thin.
-In this landscape, the supernatural was not an intrusion on everyday life.
-It was part of its texture.
+The landscape itself — monsoon-flooded rivers, dense forests, kavus (sacred groves), a 590-km coastline — created an environment where the boundary between the known and unknown world felt genuinely thin.

 Kerala's Legendary Supernatural Figures — Who They Are & What They Mean